ChungDat/Video-Search/README.md

 1. Ensure the Qdrant Docker container is running.
 2. Open `qdrant.ipynb` and run all cells up to **Enable Indexing**.
-3. Activate the environment, cd to the directory and:
+3. Activate the environment, cd to the directory and run:
    ```bash
    streamlit run strlit.py
    ```